HL7/fhir-gender-harmony/input/pagecontent/model.md

 2023-08-22       OTHER-2532         Rob McClure                   Clarify use of "sex or gender" 2023-08-22        various           Rob McClure                Updated RSG description and Usage Notes to clarify that SAAB (and Administrative Gender) can be directly exchanged without "wrapping" in RSG template and as such they should be considered a conformant exchange of USCDI v4 "Sex"
 2023-08-22        OTHER-2512        Rob McClure                Confirmed removal of ICAO element and added explanation of change.
+2023-08-22        OTHER-2589        Ro McClure                 Added section noting changes in the model when compared to original.
+Confirmed changes in bindings. provided links to binding strength definitions.
 -->

 ### Modeling Sex and Gender Representation